-Maximum rental period allowed pursuant to Siskiyou County Code Section 10-6.1508(h)(2) for short-term vacation rentals are limited to no more than thirty (30) consecutive days.
-This requirement is itemized in Exhibit A-1 as Condition of Approval number 7 and made a part of this written staff report.
+Maximum Rental period per Siskiyou County Code Section 10-6.1508(h)(2) for each occupancy is limited to no more than thirty (30) consecutive days.
+This requirement is one of the Conditions of Approval itemized in Exhibit A-1 and made a part of this written staff report.